Philippines

 Consuelo Foundation

-Consuelo Foundation promotes the wellbeing of at-risk children, women and families in the Philippines and works with local government units, local NGOs and other stakeholders to prevent and respond to their abuse, neglect and exploitation.
+The Consuelo Foundation promotes the well-being of at-risk children, women, and families in the Philippines.
+It works in partnership with local government units, non-governmental organizations, and other stakeholders to prevent and respond to abuse, neglect, and exploitation.

 Email